joeycastillo/gossamer/README.md

 Peripherals are generally thin wrappers around raw register reads and writes, with little more than synchronization logic tacked on.
 Wrapping the raw register twiddling in function calls allows us to paper over subtle implementation details and hand-wave away register layout differences, like the difference between waiting on `STATUS.bit.SYNCBUSY` vs `SYNCBUSY.reg`.
 This provides a consistent way to enable, disable and operate peripherals:

 * `peripheral_init` enables the peripheral clocks and configures the peripheral, but does not enable it.
 Generally returns void, but for peripherals whose initialization can fail (i.e. due to a bad parameter), some init functions will return a boolean value: `true` if successful, `false` otherwise.
 * `peripheral_enable` enables the peripheral (usually a `CTRLA.bit.ENABLE`, with associated `SYNCBUSY` wait).
 Some peripherals have multiple channels (DAC) or instances (SERCOM).
-In these cases, the enable function takes as a parameter which instance to enable.
+In these cases, the enable function takes as a parameter which channel or instance to enable.
 * `peripheral_disable` disables the peripheral.
     * For peripherals with multiple channels, this disables the channel, unless all channels are disabled in which case it disables the whole peripheral.
     * For peripherals with multiple instances, this only disables the specified instance.